brwarner/uwgdc/content/pages/constitution.md

 # Amendment

 Any amendment to this Constitution requires two weeks notice to voting members.
-A supermajority (2/3) of voting members who have cast a vote must vote in favour for an amendment to be passed.
+A supermajority (2/3) of voting members who have cast a vote must vote in favour for the amendment to be passed.

 # Affiliation